RuslanSlepuhin/server_bot/_apps/itcoty_web/README.md

 ## About

-This Django project aims yo help people secure jobs in IT.\
+This Django project aims to help people secure jobs in IT.\
 It will include various features to make the process more efficient, faster,\
 and convenient.